RHeavenStudioPlus/HeavenStudioPlus/README.md

 - [MacOS](https://nightly.link/megaminerjenny/HeavenStudio/workflows/main/master/StandaloneOSX-build.zip)

 ## Self-Building
-#### Note: Mac-OS and Linux-based builds are not fully tested, you may [experience bugs with audio-related tasks](https://github.com/megaminerjenny/HeavenStudio/issues/72).
+#### Note: MacOS and Linux-based builds are not fully tested, you may [experience bugs with audio-related tasks](https://github.com/megaminerjenny/HeavenStudio/issues/72).
+#### Note: on MacOS, You need to [set the app as executable by yourself](https://cdn.discordapp.com/attachments/954121092564402207/1060769484278861844/IMG_6336.jpg).
 Heaven Studio is made in [Unity 2020.3.25f1](https://unity3d.com/unity/whats-new/2020.3.25), and programmed with [Visual Studio Code](https://code.visualstudio.com/).